IDEAS Pitch Competition

 - Community Wellbeing: access to parks, transportation, health, and nutrition.

 - Technology: new tools and applications to help resolve a pressing issue.

-Competition Finalist Presentation and Awards Ceremony will be held at George R. Brown Convention Center during the Houston Maker Faire on October 13th, 2018 (Finalist will be announced by Email for the invite-only program)
+Competition Finalist Presentation and Awards Ceremony will be held at Houston Community College Campus Building on Nov 23rd, 2019 (Finalist will be announced by Email for the invite-only program)

 More about the competition

-The competition is open to High school students, and college students around the Greater Houston Area.
+The competition is open to HCC students.
 All qualifying student projects to be presented and awarded at HCC District Administration Building.

 Schedule of Workshops/Training events

 Information & Training Sessions are student-driven events where high school, college students, HCC alumni gather to foster entrepreneurship, innovation, and technology.